Charles Emory Smith: Career

 He was active as a Republican in state and national politics; was chairman of the Committee on Resolutions of the New York State Republican Conventions from 1874 to 1880 (excepting 1877), and was president of the convention of 1879; and was a delegate to several Republican National Conventions, drafting much of the Republican platforms of 1876 and 1896.

 In 1890 to 1892 he was United States minister to Russia, and during that period had charge of distributing among the Russian famine sufferers five shiploads of food and other supplies, valued at an estimated $750,000.
+In November 1892, he gave a speech "addressing the problem of immigration" to the Patria Club.
+He expressed concern over the changing trends in immigration to the United States, and specifically called for the acceptance of Anglo-Saxon immigrants over Slavic immigrants.

 He was Postmaster General in the cabinet of Presidents McKinley and Roosevelt from April 1898 until January 1902, and did much to develop the rural free delivery system.

 He died at his home in Philadelphia on January 19, 1908.
-He is buried at West Laurel Hill Cemetery in Bala Cynwyd, River Section, Lot 726.
+He is buried at West Laurel Hill Cemetery in Bala Cynwyd.